 Guy Mannes-Abbott is a London-based writer and critic of things essential -sometimes in the form of e.things- whose work often performs in visual art contexts.
-Author of the highly-acclaimed In Ramallah, Running (London 2012), his text series appeared in e-flux journal’s Supercommunity project (Venice Biennale 2015), and End-Note(s) (Rotterdam/Hong Kong 2015).
+Author of the highly-acclaimed In Ramallah, Running (London 2012), his text series appeared in e-flux journal’s Supercommunity project (Venice Biennale 2015/Verso 2017), and End-Note(s) (Rotterdam/Hong Kong 2015).
 Amongst recent publications, he contributed a chapter to The Gulf: High Culture, Hard Labor (New York 2015), and an essay on the work of Emily Jacir in Dissonant Archives (London 2015).
 A wall text ‘In witness times begins’ featured in Moderation(s) at Witte de With (Rotterdam 2013), his short story Buzz, buzz, buzzzz appeared in Drone Fiction (Dubai 2013) and he collaborated with Bombay based-studio CAMP on The Country of the Blind, and Other Stories (Folkestone Triennial 2011).
-Amongst his widely published cultural criticism (The Architectural Review, Independent, Guardian, New Statesman, Bidoun, Art Review, Third Text, Camera Austria, Ibraaz, etc.), nothing equals the happy honour of writing an introductory essay for Mourid Barghouti’s Midnight & Other Poems (Lancashire, 2008).
-He is widely travelled in body and mind, a speaker of tongues, one-time tutor at the AA School of Architecture, core member of the Gulf Labour Coalition, and campaigning ‘urbanforester’ -combining utopian ésprit and taste for the wilds of an urban commons.
+Amongst his widely published cultural criticism (The Architectural Review, Independent, Guardian, New Statesman, Bidoun, Art Review, Third Text, Camera Austria, Ibraaz, Middle East Eye, etc.), nothing equals the happy honour of writing an introductory essay for Mourid Barghouti’s Midnight & Other Poems (Lancashire, 2008).
+He is widely travelled in body and mind, a speaker of tongues, once taught theory at the AA School of Architecture, remains a core member of the Gulf Labour Coalition, and campaigning ‘urbanforester’ (@leaftoleaf) -combining utopian ésprit and taste for the wilds of an urban commons.
 He lives with a Swedish architect/sailor and their two boys.

 I started this blog when I archived my old